 As its name suggests, SirPlus has two main objectives: reducing food waste by salvaging food directly from supermarkets and farmers, and raising awareness by starting a new trend, like making a virtue of ‘ugly’ or expired vegetables.
 So far so good: they have had quite a few converts.
 On the supermarket’s Wall of Fame, you can find logos of companies like BioCompany, Metro or Real.
 Fellmer points out three big crates of potatoes at the entrance.
 “They come directly from a farmer.”

 All products in the store are sold up to 70% cheaper than regular market price.
 In addition, 20% of the food salvaged by SirPlus is redistributed free of charge to charities.
 But is selling products after their ‘best before’ date legal?
 “Of course!"
 Raphael answers, obviously used to the question, “In most countries in the European Union, it is perfectly legal.”
 So why do supermarkets prefer to throw tonnes of food in the bin every year?
 The 30-year-old activist counts off the reasons on his fingers.
 First: legal responsibility.
 Once the product passes its best before date, the shop that sells the product becomes responsible.
 Second: the shop’s image.
 While it is legal to sell expired products, it is mandatory to communicate that information to customers as well as to monitor the product quality.
 So that’s where SirPlus comes in.
 Products coming into the shop’s inventory are systematically checked and tested before being put on the shelves, and a clearly visible sign at the entrance of the shop displays the terms and conditions.
-At the same time, the marketing team does everything possible to change the bad reputation that these “extraordinary” products have.
+At the same time, the marketing team does everything possible to change the bad reputation that these “unusual” products have.

 Does it work?
 "Yes, pretty well!
 Every day, we receive very positive feedback from both retailers and individuals.
-They say: 'Finally, you've made it!’”
+They say: 'Finally, you've done it!’”
 Great, but convincing large food chains to change their procedures is probably not so easy.
 “With Metro for example, the negotiations lasted 10 months,” Raphael continues, “now we collect food six days out of seven in two of their Berlin stores, and they're very happy with this partnership.
 It saves money, it's good for their image, and their employees are happy.”

 But they still need individuals to support the initiative, because, given the size of the shop, you still can’t find everything at SirPlus.
 "It's true, but you have to start somewhere.
 We can't always wait for everything to be perfect."
 But how do you convince them to take the plunge?
 "First of all, you should know that we are listing new products every day.
 Within a year, there will definitely be 500 different ones.
 Dairy products, meat, cosmetics and household products are on the way.
 Next, we’ve set up a box delivery system in Berlin and this will soon be extended all across Germany so that everyone can enjoy it.”
 Eventually, these "Retterboxes" will be available in vegetarian, vegan or gluten-free versions, and delivered throughout Europe.